 So that’s another reason to knock out your FAFSA early—peace of mind and potentially less debt.

-If you’re confused by this whole process and want some guidance, download the Mos app today for iOS or Android.
+If you’re confused by this whole process and want some guidance, check out the Mos app.
 You can ask real, human experts on financial aid and get their help to submit your application to over 500 student aid programs.

 - Get paired with a financial aid expert